John Downes (naval officer): War of 1812

+Tour of South America

 Downes took command of USS Macedonian in 1818 and set forth on a three-year show of power for America to South America and beyond.
-On this trip, he decided to use the ship for his own enrichment and became a banking ship, giving protection, passage and banking service to privateers, pirates and others.
+On this trip, he decided to use the ship for his own enrichment and became a banking ship, giving protection, passage, and banking service to privateers, pirates, and others.
 He took large amounts for his own private use.
 He took at least 2.6 million in specie during his trip.
 He so angered his associates, whom he kept busy counting money under poor conditions, that one of his midshipmen, William Rodgers, resigned from the Navy after coming ashore from this three-year voyage.
 He cited not being able to "do what I joined this man's Navy to do.
 Not being able to serve my country but to simply be serving for the monetary good of Captain Downes".
 Captain Downes had so much specie aboard that he was able to bribe Lord Cochrane into allowing the Macedonian to pass Cochrane's blockade.

-Squadron Commodore
+Mediterranean Squadron

 Downes became commodore of the Mediterranean Squadron, and from 1828 to 1829 he commanded the Java in the Mediterranean.

+Sumatran Expedition

 His next assignment (1832–1834) was to command the Pacific Squadron.
 In 1832, Downes was ordered to the coast of Sumatra to avenge an attack on the American merchantman Friendship, of Salem, Massachusetts.

 In February 1831, the American merchant ship arrived at the harbor of Quallah Battoo on the Pedir coast of Sumatra to take on a cargo of pepper.
 A Malay boat arrived, but as the pepper was loaded the Malays, on signal, attacked the officers and crew.
 According to Owen Rutter's Pirate Wind, every American on board was killed before the pirates ransacked the ship and took its cargo.
 The captain however, had been on shore with four of his crew.
 He returned to the ship, fled and received help from other American ships also trading on the coast.
 They returned to Salem, the headquarters of much of America's trade with the East at that time, and also reported that the local chieftain denied any knowledge of the attack in his harbor.
 President Andrew Jackson, along with many Americans, was outraged and vowed retribution.
 If there was a regular government that Downes could deal with, he was authorized to negotiate with it, if not, he was to "inflict chastisement" on any "band of lawless pirates" responsible for the atrocity.
 Downes, in command of the Potomac left New York harbor August 28, 1831 bound for Quallah Battoo by way of the Cape of Good Hope and the Indian Ocean.